Darthhenny/biol217/Commands_biol217.md

     -copy to other folder --> cp (filename) (new directory9 -copy file to previous directory --> cp (filename) ..\

+-head (see the first 10 lines of a file)
+-tail (see the last 10 lines of a file)

 -edit a file --> cat >> (filename)
     -wedit anything
     -when finished --> ctr C